LUMC/pytest-workflow/README.rst

 Installation
 ============
-Pytest-workflow is tested on python 3.5, 3.6 and 3.7.
+Pytest-workflow requires Python 3.5 or higher.
+It is tested on Python 3.5, 3.6 and 3.7.
 Python 2 is not supported.

 - Make sure your virtual environment is activated.
 - Install using pip ``pip install pytest-workflow``